 There are sea views from the upstairs windows and a footpath connects the complex with direct access to the beautiful Pentrez Plage (beach) - a 400m walk from the cottage.
 The bay of Douarnenez can also be accessed easily from the cottage and the north coast offers great surfing facilities.

 The complex is made up of approx 70 cottages and duplex apartments and the area is well maintained with multilingual staff on site.
-As well as the communal pool (heated and covered), there is also a children's play area and a children's club operates during the summer.
+As well as the communal pool (heated and covered - roof raised in summer), there is also a children's play area and a children's club operates during the summer.
 There is a reception area where you can find out more about the local area as well as hire various equipment to make your stay more comfortable.
 Laundry facilities are also available on site.

 In Pentrez, there are various restaurants, bars and creperies, again within walking distance of the cottage.
 A small market is available each day on the beach.